Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Examples

-At small couplings, the heating rate follows the optically thin behavior, where energy deposition is dominated by single-scattering events and grows rapidly with the coupling strength.
-In this regime, the full result closely tracks the optically thin limit and remains well below the interaction roof.
-The heating rate grows as the fourth power of the coupling, $\dot{E}_k \propto g_{NZ^\prime}^4$, since there is a quadratic dependence on the flux production ($\Phi_\chi \propto g_{NZ^\prime}^2$), and another quadratic one in the interaction rate in the star ($\Omega^- \propto d\sigma/d\Pi \propto g_{NZ^\prime}^2$).
+In general, at small couplings, the heating rate follows the optically thin behavior, where energy deposition is dominated by single-scattering events and grows rapidly with the coupling strength.
+However, for ALP mediated models, the DIS regime exhibits high cross sections even for low couplings, so that the interactions are saturated in the star.
+In the optically thin regime, the heating rate grows as the fourth power of the couplings, $\dot{E}_k \propto g_{D}^4 g_{a N}^4$, since there is a quadratic dependence on the flux production ($\Phi_\chi \propto g_{D}^2 g_{a N}^2$), and another quadratic one in the interaction rate in the star ($\Omega^- \propto d\sigma/d\Pi \propto g_{D}^2 g_{a N}^2$).
 As the coupling increases, the heating departs from the thin-limit scaling and approaches the interaction roof, signalling the onset of efficient scattering along particle trajectories inside the star.
-This intermediate regime highlights the importance of properly accounting for optical-depth effects and geodesic amplification, as the full calculation smoothly interpolates between the thin and saturated limits.
+We can see this behavior in \Cref{fig:Ek_NS}, where we needed to plot extremely low cross sections in order to reach the optically thin regime and analyze its transition to the opaque regime.

-For sufficiently large couplings, the heating rate saturates at the geometric limit, where essentially all particles crossing the star deposit all of their energy and the rate becomes independent of the microscopic interaction strength.
-There is still a dependence on the coupling, $g_{NZ^\prime}$, since the flux is affected by this quantity.
-This saturation occurs at smaller values of $g_{NZ^\prime}$ for NSs than for WDs, reflecting the higher densities and more compact geometry of NSs.
+For larger couplings, the heating rate saturates at the geometric limit, where essentially all particles crossing the star deposit all of their energy and the rate becomes independent of the microscopic interaction strength.
+There is still a quadratic dependence on the couplings, $g_{D}^2 g_{a N}^2$, since the flux is affected by these quantities.
+This saturation occurs at smaller values of the couplings for neutron stars than for white dwarfs, reflecting the higher densities and more compact geometry of neutron stars.
 The cross sections are dominated by DIS interactions inside the stars, and there is no Pauli blocking for these interactions.
-Therefore, the heating rate efficiency just depends on the strength of the cross section and the target number density, values that are higher for NSs, due to their compactness and higher energies of the interactions.
+Therefore, the heating rate efficiency just depends on the strength of the cross section and the target number density, values that are higher for neutron stars, due to their compactness and higher energies of the interactions.